milvus-io/milvus-docs/site/en/getstarted/standalone/install_standalone-helm.md

 ---
 id: install_standalone-helm.md
-label: Install with Helm Chart
+label: Install with Helm
 order: 1
 group: standalone
 ---

 # Install Milvus Standalone
-You can install Milvus Standalone with Docker-Compose or Kubernetes.
+You can install Milvus Standalone with Docker Compose or Helm.

 {{tab}}